siyuanfoundation/kep/keps/sig-etcd/4647-cluster-feature-gate/README.md

 To guarantee consistent value of if a feature is enabled in the whole cluster, the leader would decide if the feature is enabled for all cluster members, and propagate the information to all members.
 To make our algorithm also extensible to other cluster level parameters, we will change our discussions of the consensus algorithm from cluster feature gates to a more general concept of cluster parameters.

-1. When a cluster starts, similar to `ClusterVersion`, the `ClusterParams` would be set to nil, which means all cluster level features are disabled, and other parameters are unknown.
+1. When a cluster starts, when `ClusterVersion == nil`, a `func InitialSetClusterParams` would be called to set the default values of `ClusterParams` for the local server version.

-1. When the there is an update of `ClusterVersion`, the `ClusterParams` would be reset to the default values at the new `ClusterVersion`, because the `ClusterParams` values at the previous `ClusterVersion` may no longer be applicable to the new version, thus invalid.
+1. When the there is an update of `ClusterVersion`, the leader would propose to reset `ClusterParams` to the default values at the new `ClusterVersion`, because the `ClusterParams` values at the previous `ClusterVersion` may no longer be applicable to the new version, thus invalid.
 The new default `ClusterParams` is set as part of the `ClusterVersionSetRequest`.
 At the same time, when a server applies updates of the `ClusterVersion`, it will set the `ClusterParams` to the new default `ClusterParams` sent by the leader, all the old `proposed_cluster_params` of all the members stored on the server will be reset to nil to wait for the new values to be refreshed.
 Each field in `ClusterParams` will have a `versionpb.etcd_version_field` annotation to indicate when it is introduced, and the default should be empty if `ClusterVersion` is smaller than the version when the filed is introduced.

 1. Whenever there is an update in `ClusterVersion` or the server itself, the server would propose the values of `ClusterParams` by publishing a new `Attributes.proposed_cluster_params` field [through raft](https://github.com/etcd-io/etcd/blob/e37a67e40b3f5ff8ef81f9de6e7f475f17fda32b/server/etcdserver/server.go#L1745). (see the [discussion](#push-vs-poll-when-leader-decides-cluster-feature-gate) about why we choose to push the information through raft)

-1. Whenever the leader receives member attribute update from raft, it will `UpdateClusterParamsIfNeeded`: decide the values for the `ClusterParams` based on the proposed values of all members if none of the `proposed_cluster_params` is missing.
-The leader waits for all members' update instead of all the `proposed_cluster_params` it has received so far because we do not want the `ClusterParams` to change up to N times when a N-node cluster bootstraps.
+1. Whenever the leader receives member attribute update from raft, it will `UpdateClusterParamsIfNeeded`: decide the values for the `ClusterParams` based on the proposed values of the `proposed_cluster_params` it has received so far.

 1. The leader sends the final `ClusterParams` values in `ClusterParamsSetRequest` through raft if there is any change in `ClusterParams`.

 1. Each member applies the updates to their `ClusterParams`, and saves the results in the `cluster` bucket in the backend.

-A few other alternatives we have evaluated:
-1. Is it better to initialize the `ClusterParams` with nil or cluster version defaults when we have not received the updates of `proposed_cluster_params` from all members?
-In either case, there would be a state change from the initial state to the final state.
-If we choose to use the version defaults, even though different member might have different default values of the cluster parameters, compared with if the initial state is nil, the change would still be smaller because defaults rarely change between patch versions, and most users would run with parameters close the default values.

-1. Should individual members decide the `ClusterParams` by reconciling `proposed_cluster_params` locally instead of relying on a leader to determine the final values and send a raft request to set the final `ClusterParams`?
-If we allow individual members decide the final `ClusterParams`, the logic to reconcile the `proposed_cluster_params` of all members to a common cluster setting - `UpdateClusterParamsIfNeeded` has to be the same across all patch versions.
-On the other hand, if we use a single leader to make the final decision, we would have the flexibility to change the implementation of `UpdateClusterParamsIfNeeded` in patch versions without risking split brains.

 ![cluster feature gate consensus algorithm](./cluster_feature_gate.png "cluster feature gate consensus algorithm")